SECTION 8 RENTAL ASSISTANCE PROGRAM

 - Utilities the family is responsible to pay

 At the time of briefing, the family will be given information on what their guidelines are when looking for a unit and tools to use to make sure the unit fits their criteria.
 A family cannot pay more than 40% of their income out in rent and utilities.
 The family will be issued a Voucher, which will show the number of bedrooms they are allowed to look for and the 60-day period they have to locate a unit.
 The bedroom size is gauged by the number of family members.
 Children of opposite sexes can share a bedroom until one reaches the age of six.
 If an individual is handicapped, disabled, and/or elderly they can ask for an extra bedroom if they are in need of a caregiver.
 All units must pass Housing Quality Standards.
 Families are required to remain in the unit for one year.
 Families are responsible for informing Community Action Program, Inc. of Western Indiana of any change in address or family status such as the birth of a child, marriage, or divorce.

 Landlords do not have to accept the program; however, if they do they must abide by the following rules and regulations as set forth in the Contract and any Addendum.
 The unit must be kept in good repair.
-The rent cannot be raised unless notice is given to the tenant and Community Action Program at least 60 days prior to the anniversary date of the increase and after the initial first year on the program.
+The rent cannot be raised unless notice is given to the tenant and Community Action Program at least 60 days prior to the effective date of the increase and after the initial first year on the program.
 Then, it must be approved by Community Action Program.